 - 1.5-rep push-up: 3 sets, max reps (rest 1-2 min.)

 The only major difference between this and a superset is the extra rest time you get between movements.
 Sure, you may look at those two movements and think, "They use different muscles.
-I don't need to rest 2 minutes."
+I don't need to rest for 2 minutes."
 But try it, and you'll notice a difference in the second and third sets.
-By the time you get to your third set of push-ups, it's been several minutes, leaving those muscles plenty of time to fully recover and get ready to exert maximal intensity with every set.
 And because each set is more intense in paired sets, you also still get a serious cardiorespiratory effect, which improves your conditioning levels.

 By performing 2-3 exercises that work different muscle groups—say, glutes, hamstrings, and adductors—you're constantly changing where your body must increase blood flow.
 This makes sure your heart and lungs are continually challenged, which helps you improve your conditioning while also increasing your strength and muscle in the targeted groups.